-The Early Childhood Leadership Academy (ECLA) is a signature initiative of Erikson Institute that provides knowledgeable leaders with dynamic, collective learning experiences to enhance their capacity to influence early childhood policy.
-Erikson Institute is the nation’s premier graduate school in child development, committed to ensuring that all children have equitable opportunities to reach their potential for the past 50 years.
+The Early Childhood Leadership Academy (ECLA) is a signature initiative of Erikson Institute that provides knowledgeable leaders with dynamic, collective learning experiences to enhance their capacity to influence early childhood policy leading to positive outcomes for young children and their families.
+Erikson Institute, which houses the nation’s premier graduate school in child development, works to ensure that all children have equitable opportunities to reach their potential through education, research, service, and advocacy.

 McCormick Foundation Executive Fellows